Fazyyy/ReactAppSendCrypto/readme.md

 # Cryptothingy

-A React.js application integrating with Metamsk to provide a method through which to send crpyto payments and provide a log of recent transactions.
+A React.js application integrating with Metamask to provide a method through which to send crypto payments and provide a log of recent transactions.